How To Play Online Bingo

 There are literally hundreds of online bingo sites to choose from – more than 150 are listed on this site with new bingo sites launched every couple of months – and the sheer amount of choice can be bewildering for a new player.

 The number one thing to look out for is the UK Gambling Commission licence.
-Bingo sites have to have this in order to operate legally in the UK; we include licence information in our reviews but a quick way to check is to look for the Gambling Commission logo or licence number in the website footer.
+Bingo sites MUST have this in order to operate legally in the UK; we include licence information in our reviews but a quick way to check is to look for the Gambling Commission logo or licence number in the website footer.
 At least one of these will link to the register entry on the Gambling Commission website which gives details of the licence, the licence holder, which websites the licence covers and any regulatory actions.

 Beyond that, there are many factors to consider depending on how much time and energy you want to spend on deciding where to play.
 We cover all of these in our reviews:

-• What is the availability of free bingo and penny bingo?
+- What is the availability of free bingo and penny bingo?
 Playing free and low cost bingo games can make your deposit and bonus go a lot further.

-• Does the bingo site have any exclusive bingo rooms or are they all networked with other sites?
+- Does the bingo site have any exclusive bingo rooms or are they all networked with other sites?
 Networked rooms can be very busy, reducing the chance of winning.
 Also, if a site only has networked rooms and no exclusives, it is effectively the same as every other site on the network.

-• Does the bingo site run any special promotions for its players?
+- Does the bingo site run any special promotions for its players?

-• Is it a multi-product site which provides access to products other than bingo and slots?
-As well as sports betting, poker, lottery and eSports betting, multi-product sites such as Paddy Power Bingo offer the opportunity to place bets on such matters as the identity of the next James Bond, the winner of X Factor or – on a more sober note – the timing and outcome of the next General Election.
+- Is it a multi-product site which provides access to products other than bingo and slots?
+As well as sports betting, poker, lottery and eSports betting, multi-product sites such as Paddy Power offer the opportunity to place bets on such matters as the identity of the next James Bond, the winner of X Factor or – on a more sober note – the timing and outcome of the next General Election.

-• Is there any sense of community?
+- Is there any sense of community?
 Does the site have chat in its bingo rooms?
 (These days, many don’t.)
 If there is chat, does the site have its own chat hosts and how lively is the chat?

 Opening and funding an account

-The majority of bingo sites make it very easy to create an account – just click where it says JOIN NOW or REGISTER and fill in the details.
-These will include your name, address, email address, phone number, date of birth and occupation.
 Even if you are not going to make a deposit right away you will still need to supply all this information (and probably also register a debit card) in order to receive any no-deposit bonus on offer or play any games (even free or demo games).
 The bingo site is required under the conditions of their licence to carry out ID and age verification (which is usually done by checking your details with credit reference agencies and/or against the electoral roll) and this is why they ask for so much information.
 If you are not on the electoral roll or don’t have much of a credit history you may have to supply further ID before you are allowed to deposit or play.
 (It’s also usual for bingo sites to require further ID documents later on when your play or deposits reach a certain threshold or you want to withdraw).

 You will also need to create a user name and password (and at some sites, a chat name which is not the same as your user name).
 Since real money is involved, it is extremely important to make sure that the password is secure – and that means difficult to guess and not the same as any of your other passwords!
 (Don’t worry if you forget your password though as you will normally be able to reset it via the email address or phone number you supplied when you registered).

 Once you have created an account, unless you are starting off with a no-deposit offer you will need to deposit some money.
-While there are many possible ways to fund an online bingo account, by FAR the simplest is to register a debit card with the bingo site to be used for this and future deposits – and in fact, some of the best bingo sites don’t accept any other paymnet methods.
+While there are many possible ways to fund an online bingo account, by FAR the simplest is to register a debit card with the bingo site to be used for this and future deposits – and in fact, some of the best bingo sites don’t accept any other payment methods.
 The card MUST be in the player’s own name (again, this is required under the conditions of the site’s licence).
 It also has to be a debit card and NOT a credit card (since April 2020 bingo sites have not been allowed to accept deposits from a credit card).
-If you really don’t want to use a debit card, Paypal is the next best thing BUT some bingo sites don’t accept it at all and others don’t allow you to claim the welcome offer if you deposit with Paypal.
-If you do decide to deposit with Paypal, be aware that the deposit cannot be funded with a credit card (Paypal will block you from doing this).

-After registering a payment method, the next step is to use it to make a deposit so you will have some money to buy tickets with, and in order to qualify for the welcome offer this normally needs to be at least £10, although a few sites offer a welcome bonus on a £5 deposit.
-During this process (or later at some Virtue Fusion sites where the welcome offer is not triggered until you have played through your deposit) you may be shown a pop-up asking you whether you accept or decline a bonus and the important thing to bear in mind here is that if you decline the bonus you will NOT be able to accept it at a later date – so pay attention!
-Why would anyone want to decline a bonus, you may ask?
-The reason is that bonuses almost always carry some form of wagering requirement so players need to be given the opportunity to opt out in case they want to avoid it.
+When you make your first deposit (or later at sites where the welcome offer is not triggered until you have played through your deposit) you may be shown a pop-up asking you whether you accept or decline a bonus and the important thing to bear in mind here is that if you decline the bonus (or in some cases close the pop-up) you will NOT be able to accept it at a later date – so pay attention!
+(Why would anyone want to decline a bonus, you may ask?
+The reason is that bonuses almost always carry some form of wagering requirement so players need to be given the opportunity to opt out in case they want to avoid it).

 Another thing to know about bonuses is that at many bingo sites any cash you have in your account will be used first and the bonus will not come into play unless you have no cash left – so if you are lucky with your cash and the bonus has a short expiry you may not get round to using it in time!